How to Respond to “the Ball Is in Your Court” (9 Great Responses)

 [The ball is in your court] as [A requested action]: The response fits in if you are willing to fulfill the request but don’t know what to do.

-READ: 20 Best Responses to "Is There A Problem?"
+READ: 27 Best Responses to "Hello"

 [The ball is in your court] as [Abandonment to responsibility]: The response does not fit in since it was already a joint responsibility and it’s either you both know what to do or you both don’t.